-- Identify and evaluate controls at the transactions level (controls strategy) - Do not identify and evaluate such controls (substantive strategy)
+- · Identify and evaluate controls at the transactions level (controls strategy) - Do not identify and evaluate such controls (substantive strategy)

-Audit approach for 2019
+Audit approach for 2020

-- All accounts of the County were determined to be significant based on preliminary materiality determinations except inventories of materials and supplies and prepaid expenses.
-These accounts were determined to be insignificant due to their low dollar value and their low susceptibility to material misstatement. - Using our cumulative knowledge of the County's business, including discussions with management, we have established that a fully substantive strategy will yield the most efficient audit approach i.e. not to identify and test the County's internal controls in order to place reliance upon them.
+- All accounts of the County were determined to be significant based on preliminary materiality determinations except for the following: - inventories of materials and supplies and prepaid expenses were determined to be insignificant due to their low dollar value and their low susceptibility to material misstatement. - investment interest receivable, deposit liabilities, long term debt and accumulated surplus were determined to be limited risk due to factors such as low annual activity and the non-complex nature of transactions.
+We will still continue to perform full audit procedures on limited risk accounts. - Using our cumulative knowledge of the County's business, including discussions with management, we have established that a fully substantive strategy will yield the most efficient audit approach.